 : Put the Free ability Boost into Intelligence and you have all that you need, but none of the Catfolk’s feats directly support the Witch’s capabilities.
 The Cat’s Luck feat chain will help you with saving throws, but that’s no more applicable to the Witch than to any other character.
 Interesting but unhelpful: you could take the Clawed Catfolk Heritage and the Eldritch Nails Witch Class Feat and have two totally independent sets of claws/nails with mostly identical stats.

-: The Dwarf's Ability Boosts work great if you put the Free increase into Intelligence, but Dwwarf Ancestry Feats offer very little for the Witch.
+: The Dwarf’s Ability Boosts work great if you put the Free Ability Boost into Intelligence, but Dwarf Ancestry Feats offer very little for the Witch.
 Strongly consider Adopted Ancestry.

-: The Elf's Ability Boosts are great, but a Constitution Flaw is really problematic, so you may want to use the Voluntary Flaws rules to offset the Constitution penalty.
-Seer Elf gets you Detect Magic for free, and Otherwordly Magic gets you an extra Arcane cantrip (though it's an innate spell so it's still Charisma-based), so you can expand your cantrip options, but the Gnome can get cantrips from other spell lists, which dramatically expands your options.
+: The Elf’s Ability Boosts are great, but a Constitution Flaw is really problematic, so you may want to use the Alternate Ability Boosts rule to get two Free Boosts.
+Seer Elf gets you Detect Magic for free, and Otherwordly Magic gets you an extra Arcane cantrip (though it’s an innate spell so it’s still Charisma-based), so you can expand your cantrip options, but the Gnome can get cantrips from other spell lists, which dramatically expands your options.

 : Put the Free ability Boost into Intelligence and you have all that you need, but a Constitution Flaw is always hard, especially on a race with 6 hit points (Elfs and Kobolds share this drawback).
-The Kobold Breath feat chain offers a fun option for AOE damage that works great with the Stoke the Heart Hex Cantrip, but one novel build possibility doesn't make this a good go-to option.
+Strongly consider the Alternate Attribute Boosts rule.
+The Kobold Breath feat chain offers a fun option for AOE damage that works great with the Stoke the Heart Hex Cantrip, but one novel build possibility doesn’t make this a good go-to option.

 : Workable ability boosts, and Halfling Luck is good on literally every character.
 Cultural Adaptability can get you Burn It! from the Goblin Ancestry Feats, too.
 Unfortunately, none of the heritages look especially helpful.